Mohamed-Ramadan-195/Weatherly/README.md

 ### 🔹 Coroutines & Flow for Asynchronous Programming
 ### 🔹 Coil for image loading
 ### 🔹 Material-3 Design for UI/UX
-### 🔹 Preference Datastore for managing user preferences
+### 🔹 Preference Datastore for managing preferences

 # How does the app work?
 ### 📼 Two Screens ( Current Weather + Forecast Weather )